robertpp/OfficeDocs-SkypeForBusiness/Teams/aa-cq-cqd-historical-reports.md

 #### Notes

-1. To see the calls for a specific Call queue, select all the resource accounts assigned to that Call queue.
-If the full Resource Account name is **cq_test@microsoft.com**, then this value is: **cq_test**
+- To see the calls for a specific Call queue, select all the resource accounts assigned to that Call queue.
+If the full Resource Account name is **cq_test@microsoft.com**, then this value is: **cq_test**.

 #### Known issues